August 29, 2010

 writing music for the world

-between spats and budgets,
+between spats and budgets,with no more leave

 to step outside the gates